What Is HKD (HacKeD)?

 - Problem solvers

-So if you like the challenge of creating a solution that can be developed into the next big thing, or you simply like to hack, practice coding and test your knowledge amongst friends (old and new), then we would love to hear from you.
+So if you like the challenge of creating a solution that can be developed into the next big thing, or you simply like to hack, practice coding and share your knowledge amongst other people with various levels of experience, then we would love to hear from you.

 #1 Learn more in 12 hours than in 12 weeks